szx0112/Co-optimalCoveragePathPlanner/README.md

 Parameters are stored in param.py

 # How to run
+1. select the models in /meshes folder
+2. edit or use the default parameters stored in param.py
-Select the model/parameters in param.py and go to the main.py
+3. exeute the main function in main.py

 # TO DO
+The following fucntions are not included in this version.
-OBBTree
+1. OBBTree
-RRT
+2. RRT
+3. quality evaluation